CSC207-UofT/course-project-team-scouts/phase1/design_document.md

 might get too large, and it would not make sense to separate things like databases from the services that use them.

 After this, we
-considered the Packaging by layer strategy, which we felt was also not an optimal strategy.
+considered the Packaging by Layer strategy, which we felt was also not an optimal strategy.
 Abiding by this strategy would mean we had to put all code corresponding to a specific layer of the Clean Architecture model into the same package.
 This would mean that packages would be large and have lots of files that are only related to each other just by layer, and not by what their functionality is, which would once again be confusing to look at.